jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++

-## Exercise 5: the simplest neural network
+## Exercise 5: the littlest neural network

 Let's pretend we have an image and a "ground truth" image of what we want to detect: